Newsletter Referral Programs is our new thing.

 We also run occasional giveaways.

 But what it also does is to get a lot of people from zero to one referral.
-Maybe a lot of people don’t care about any of our rewards at all but they would love a Mac book.
+Maybe a lot of people don’t care about any of our referral rewards at all but they would love a Macbook.

-And so if we incentivize them with like a new Mac book Pro, they’ll actually use the referral link, they’ll send it to all of their friends, they’ll get like seven referrals.
+And so if we incentivize them with like a new Macbook Pro, they’ll use the referral link, they’ll send it to all of their friends (they will refer their friends), they’ll get like seven referrals.

 Even if they don’t win, they now know how easy it is to share the Brew with other people, and we’ve created that behavior and knowledge around how to do it.

 So then the next time they’re like, “Oh, I’m only two away from becoming an Insider,” it’s a no-brainer for them.
 They know how easy it is.

 So it’s really just like an additional incentive, and every referral coming from the giveaway adds up to the normal milestones.

 How to keep a 40% open rate in a daily newsletter.

 We have like a pretty strict successful email regiment in terms of getting rid of subscribers who aren’t engaged.